rabindratharu/blank-plugin/readme.md

 We need to create review item first through dashboard->reviews->add review.

-- Add shortcode `[reviews]` on your post or page content area.
+- Add shortcode `[blank_plugin_reviews]` on your post or page content area.
-- Use the `<?php echo do_shortcode('[reviews]'); ?>` function in PHP to execute a shortcode within a theme file.
+- Use the `<?php echo do_shortcode('[blank_plugin_reviews]'); ?>` function in PHP to execute a shortcode within a theme file.

 ## REST API Usage

 REST API endpoint to fetch reviews allow filtering by rating via query params.

-- `https://example.com/wp-json/blank_plugin/v1/reviews` display all reviews posts.
+- `https://example.com/wp-json/blank-plugin/v1/reviews` display all reviews posts.
-- `https://example.com/wp-json/blank_plugin/v1/reviews?rating=4` display all reviews posts which have only 4 start rating value.
+- `https://example.com/wp-json/blank-plugin/v1/reviews?rating=4` display all reviews posts which have only 4 start rating value.
-- `https://example.com/wp-json/blank_plugin/v1/reviews?rating=3-5` display all reviews posts which have rating values between 3 and 5.
+- `https://example.com/wp-json/blank-plugin/v1/reviews?rating=3-5` display all reviews posts which have rating values between 3 and 5.

 Replace `https://example.com/` to your local site url or live site url.